 Non-Invasive Brain Stimulation (NIBS) Facility

+The NIBS Facility utilises a wide-variety of transcranial brain stimulation (TMS) and transcranial electrical stimulation (TES) protocols to investigate brain neurophysiology, brain-behaviour relationships, neuroplasticity, and potential treatments for some neurologic and psychiatric disorders.
 We have designed and implemented NIBS protocols to study neurophysiology and brain-behaviour relationships in projects involving motor control, response inhibition, visual perception, language and impulsivity.
-Among patient populations, we use NIBS to study patients affected with stroke and Tourette syndrome and have projects underway which will look at the potential for NIBS to enhance poor reading skills.
+Among patient populations, we use NIBS to study patients affected with stroke and Tourette syndrome and have projects looking at the potential for NIBS to enhance poor reading skills.

 Transcranial magnetic brain stimulation

 Content owner: Department of Cognitive Science Last updated: 10 Oct 2019 5:36pm